-General and connection diagrams are shown in Appendix A and B. The marshalling possibilities of the binary inputs and outputs are described in Section 5.5.
+General and connection diagrams are shown in Appendix A and B. The marshalling possibilities of the

 If the trip circuit supervision is used, decision must be made whether two binary inputs or only one is available for this purpose.
 The function is explained in detail in Section 4.7, where also the principle connections are given.